-BEIJING – The political scandal surrounding one of China's most high-profile politicians, Bo Xilai, whose wife has been given a suspended death sentence for the murder of a British man, is the messiest to strike the ruling Communist Party in years and exposes divisions just ahead of a crucial leadership transition in the fall.
+BEIJING – The political scandal surrounding one of China's most high-profile politicians, Bo Xilai, whose wife is charged in the murder of a British man, is the messiest to strike the ruling Communist Party in years, exposing divisions just ahead of a crucial leadership transition in the fall.
 Here's a look at the leading characters in the scandal and his wife's trial.

 — Bo Xilai: The Communist Party secretary of Chongqing, the western mega-city's top official, and one of the country's most prominent political figures.
 A former Commerce Minister and the son of one of the communist state's founding fathers, Bo was already in the party's 25-member Politburo and before the scandal was seen as a contender for the nine-member Standing Committee that runs China.
 Bo's flamboyant personality made him a polarizing figure among elites.
 Rumors had also swirled about the Bo family's wealth and the shenanigans of his son.
 Bo remains under a separate party investigation for unspecified wrongdoings.

-— Gu Kailai: Bo's wife has been given a suspended death sentence — which is usually commuted to life in prison after two years — for killing British businessman Neil Heywood.
-State media reported she confessed to his murder following a dispute over money and worried that he had threatened her son's safety.
+— Gu Kailai: Bo's wife has confessed to killing British businessman Neil Heywood after having a dispute over money and worrying that he had threatened her son's safety, according state media.
 She is said to have risen out of a trying childhood during nationwide upheaval to become a prominent lawyer and high-flying politician's wife.
 She was skilled at turning on the charm when the going was smooth, yet quick to turn hostile when crossed.
 Like Bo, she is the offspring of a prominent Chinese politician.

 — Neil Heywood: A British business consultant and Bo family friend, his body was found in a secluded Chongqing hotel last November.
 Chinese authorities originally blamed his death on excess drinking or a heart attack and his body was cremated without an autopsy.
 Subsequently, an official Chinese statement said he had a longtime business relationship with Gu and her son, Guagua, but that had deteriorated over financial disputes.
 Bo reportedly sought to block a police investigation after Wang came to him with his suspicions.

 — Zhang Xiaojun: State media have referred to Zhang as a Bo family aide and a former Chongqing city staffer.
-Zhang has been sentenced to nine years' imprisonment for being an accessory to Heywood's murder.
-Under Gu's orders, he is said to have escorted the Briton from Beijing to Chongqing and carried the poison that Gu gave him.
+Zhang has been named as Gu's accessory to Heywood's murder.
+Under Gu's orders, he is said to have escorted the Briton from Beijing to Chongqing and carried the poison that Gu allegedly gave him.

 — Patrick Devillers.
 A French architect, he was detained in Cambodia in connection with the scandal but not extradited.
 Instead he chose to fly to China on his own, apparently in order to give evidence in the case.
 Devillers had helped Bo rebuild the northeastern Chinese city of Dalian when Bo was the city's mayor in the 1990s, The New York Times reported in April.
 Peter Giles Hall, a British businessman who had done business with Gu, says Devillers and Gu appeared to be romantically involved and he had seen him holding her hand.